A combination of tests is required in order to give an accurate diagnosis of Canine Parvovirus. These tests can include but are not limited to:

 Eyes can also be prone to infection if the hairs around them are not kept trimmed.
 They should be bright and clear.
 Any watery eyes or anything that looks sore should also be checked by your veterinarian.

 Regular teeth brushing is the only way to help combat periodontal disease, and if your pet has bad breath then it is a sure sign of a dental problem.
 Your vet will be happy to recommend specialist pet toothbrushes and toothpaste – just ask!

 Bathing your pet too often can actually have a detrimental effect on their health as it strips all of the natural oils from their skin, leaving them with dry, itchy patches which when scratched could then cause infection.
-That said, some washing is needed to ensure that your animal remains clean and germ free.
+That said, some washing is needed to ensure that your animal remains clean and germ-free.
 Ask your vet what sort of bathing schedule they would recommend for your breed of dog.

 Pets can have extremely sharp nails which, if not frequently trimmed, can cause serious injury.
-Regular trims can reduce the risk of injury, stops them getting caught in carpet or other upholstery, and prevents the likelihood of in-growing nails.
-For older pets it can also ease arthritis and other joint pain.
+Regular trims can reduce the risk of injury, stops them from getting caught in carpet or other upholstery, and prevents the likelihood of in-growing nails.
+For older pets, it can also ease arthritis and other joint pain.

 We hope that this article has helped highlight the importance of grooming your pet for its overall health and wellbeing.

 Medicating your pet can be difficult if you are unfamiliar with the best ways in which to administer the drugs.
 Your veterinarian will explain about the dosages of any prescribed medication and will support you by demonstrating the easiest ways of administering them.
 Many medications can be incorporated into meal times making the process simpler and less stressful for your pet.